Switcheo/demex-webapp-config/README.md

 - config for the Demex Trading League competition
 - perp pool promotion parameters
 - typeform survey parameters
+- market banner parameters for information banners to be displayed on the TradingView charts on Trade UI

 More metadata will be added in the future if required by the Demex frontend.
 Please see below the structure of the JSON file: